 - Facing History's Study Guide for teaching The Children of Willesden Lane is available free and includes historical context, lesson ideas, and journal prompts.

-- Interruptions painting by Sam Bak and related lesson
+- Interruptions painting by Sam Bak and related lesson uses visual arts to explore the impact on children.

 - A reading and lesson plan is available for one of the Kindertransport rescuers: Nicholas Winton.